groq/groqflow/docs/user_guide.md

 The simplest way to use GroqFlow is by calling `groqit()` with your model and a sample input.

-Returns a callable `GroqModel` instance that works like a PyTorch model (torch.nn.Module).
+Returns a callable `GroqModel` instance that works like a PyTorch model (torch.nn.Module) or, when given scikit-learn or xgboost inputs, has `predict` and `predict_proba` methods.

 **model:**